dinaizida/liri-node-app/README.md

 The song's name
 A preview link of the song from Spotify
 The album that the song is from

+If no song is provided then your program will default to "The Sign" by Ace of Base.

 -liri.js movie-this '<movie name here>'
   This will output the following information to your terminal/bash window: